 - Media Upload - Users can upload a previously created video file.
 Many formats are supported - we recommend 1280 x 720 MP4 files.
-If you're working in Canvas be sure to reference Canvas - How to upload and embed a video in Canvas using Embed Kaltura Media.
+If you're working in Canvas be sure to reference Canvas - Upload and embed a new Kaltura Mediaspace video in a Canvas page.

 - Kaltura Capture - a webcam, screen, and audio recorder for creating shorter screencasts that can be done in one take and don't require much editing.
 A more fully featured screen and webcam capture tool that does allow editing that was newly licensed by UW-Madison in Fall 2020 is TechSmith Camtasia.
 Other options for creating videos are covered in Learn@UW - Which should I use?
 Options to create instructional videos.

 - Webcam recorder - Users can record a short video from their webcam in their browser.
 If you're in Canvas see Kaltura - Webcam Recording in Canvas.

 - YouTube (Embed)- In order to provide a consistent look and feel, users have the option to embed YouTube videos in Kaltura.

 - NOTE: This process does not download the video from YouTube, it merely embeds the video within Kaltura.
 If the video is pulled down from YouTube, it will not continue to work in Kaltura.

 Once users’ media is in Kaltura, they have the option to organize it into channels and playlists:

 - Playlists - Playlists are groups of media items in which the order the media items are played is dictated by the playlist owner/creator.
 Playlists can be embedded.